Considering ThredUp Inc. (TDUP) as a potential investment: What Should You Do? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Sep 02 when Marino Anthony Salvatore sold 14,371 shares for $2.31 per share.
 The transaction valued at 33,193 led to the insider holds 75,096 shares of the business.

 Homer Christopher sold 10,865 shares of TDUP for $25,099 on Sep 02.
 The Chief Operating Officer now owns 32,453 shares after completing the transaction at $2.31 per share.
 On Sep 02, another insider, Sobers Sean, who serves as the Chief Financial Officer of the company, sold 10,088 shares for $2.31 each.
 As a result, the insider received 23,298 and left with 26,808 shares of the company.